AlexWoroschilow/Backlight/README.md

 # Backlight
+This is the Proof of Concept.
-Read the data of the ALS-Sensor and adjust the screen brightness.
+The programm reads the data of the ALS-Sensor and adjust the screen brightness according to the als-sensor data.

 # Tested
 OpenSuSe Tumbleweed